Tired of roaches taking place over your house? Today I’ll give you safe, cheap and easily available solution.

 Does Bleach Kill Cockroaches?

 And another important question; do roaches like bleach?
 Some people might suggest soaking breadcrumbs in bleach but that won’t be a wise solution.
-It’ll be dangerous if you have kids or children around and it won’t attract cockroaches as well.
+It’ll be dangerous if you have kids or pets around and it won’t attract cockroaches as well.

 You might find some people suggesting mixing Pine-sol with bleach to make it a strong solution.
 However, these two chemicals should never be mixed together because they may emit poisonous chlorine gas.